 By using TeamViewer, you can leverage real-time sharing to view issues and fix devices with minimal downtime or disruption.
 All data is end-to-end encrypted and not even TeamViewer can read the data in transit or at rest.

 Microsoft offers two ways to handle mobile device management (MDM).
 MDM for Office 365 and Intune.
-MDM for Office 365 is a lightweight version of MDM that doesn’t include mobile application management (MAM).
-It does allow you to enforce MDM policies and settings that will help control access to Office 365 data for supported devices and also remotely wiping devices to remove any company data.
+MDM for Office 365 is a lightweight version of MDM which doesn’t include mobile application management (MAM).
+It does allow you to enforce MDM policies and settings, which will help control access to Office 365 data for supported devices and also remotely wiping devices to remove any company data.

 It is also included in most Office 365 subscriptions, whereas Intune might be in a pricier subscription.
 The main configuration capabilities are somewhat limited and there are no deployment functions or abilities to wipe apps remotely.

-There is no specific certification for Microsoft Intune, as Microsoft now aim for around role-based certifications, although there are few certifications that cover Intune in the topics though such as:
+There is no specific certification for Microsoft Intune, as Microsoft now aim for around role-based certifications, although there are few certifications which cover Intune in the topics though such as:

 Microsoft Intune is included in many subscriptions, so you may already be paying for it, but it is also available as a stand-alone subscription.

 Intune is included in the following M365 subscriptions:

 Microsoft also offers a device-only subscription service for Intune, which allows you to manage devices which aren’t affiliated to specific users (if this is needed).

 I hope this blog has been informative and answered any questions on Intune and explained the positive outcomes it can bring to your organisations.
 It is such a huge product, one which is constantly evolving and growing.